Trustee Audit Guide

 - Printouts from automated accounting systems as detailed in Article III, Section 1, A of the Financial Standards Code.

-- Bank statements and canceled checks for the year being examined
+- Bank statements and canceled checks for all union bank accounts

-- Bank reconciliations for the year being examined
+- Bank reconciliations for all union bank accounts

 - Duplicate deposit slips